niharikasingh3632/Python-Package/README.md

-# Tracker
+# Auto Annotator

-Package for object tracking
+Package for Auto annotation using different models